- This website is under construction and is still being updated for 2022.

 You must cite all sources, including Internet sources.
 You must acknowledge by name anyone whom you consulted (excluding course staff).
 You may not give nor receive assistance from anyone else during an exam.
 You may not give any hints or post any material that might be part of a solution publicly on Ed.
 If your question necessarily includes such material, post privately.

-If you are unsure about what is permissible and what is not, please ask.
+If you are unsure about what is permissible and what is not, please ask on Ed.

 Academic Integrity Resources: